BrianOrtizSE/Sage_Movie_Store/README.md

 - Programm connects to a database and lets customers and users to purchase store merchandise.
 - Simple and easy to use for people of all ages.
 - Guest checkout with easy to use layout.
-- Many people have gotten use to the streaming services when it comes to movies but not every movie can be found in a streaming service , this program fixes the whole that streaming services make.
+- Many people have gotten use to the streaming services when it comes to movies, but not every movie can be found in a streaming service , this program fixes the hole that streaming services make.
 - Currently still in production (Alpha Build).

 ### Development Environment